PhD positions

 Laboratory for Advanced Materials (LAM) (https://fns.uniba.sk/en/lam/) is seeking motivated students to join a PhD program at the Comenius University in Bratislava and to conduct state-of-the-art research in the fields of chemistry and materials science.
 We have currently open positions in the following areas:

-PhD Research topic 1: Synthesis of Quantum Confined Nanocrystals
+PhD research topic 1: Synthesis of Quantum Confined Nanocrystals

 • Recently completed Master’s degree in Chemistry or related field